 We aim to make our playground a stimulating area as this provides opportunities for creative play and lessens the likelihood of pupils becoming bored.
-At lunchtime, we have a clear set of guidelines that the pupils have helped to put together which are consistent with our approach to promoting good behaviour.
 Dedicated staff, along with all staff in their lunchtime role, are responsible for developing and playing games with the pupils in order to promote a playful atmosphere for both KS1 & KS2.
 All classes have their own games box, which they have responsibility over.